hosein-fanai/Pits-and-Orbs/readme.md

 ![](https://github.com/hosein-fanai/Pits-and-Orbs/blob/main/gifs/First%20phase%20(single%20agent%20with%2010mil-iters-A2C%20model).gif?raw=true "First phase (single agent with 10mil-iters-A2C model")

 ## Sample Notebook
-The is a sample notebook in the root directory of the repository: ```./notebook.ipynb```.
+There is a sample notebook in the root directory of the repository: ```./notebook.ipynb```.
 Further use cases are implemented there.
 You can check it out.